saenridanra/inet-dns-extension/README.md

 - Privacy extension according to the reference implementation done for the avahi-daemon
-- If the omnetpp code is edited, packets are visually distinguished.
+- If the OMNeT++ code is edited, packets are visually distinguished.
 A tutorial on how to do this can be found in the wiki.

 ## Installation and Usage